chicagomaroon/data-visualizations/CONTRIBv2.md

 See the [resources][resources/] folder for additional material.

 ## Build Process for a Visualization
-1. Go to the base folder of the `data-visualizations` repository ensure your local repo is up to date with the remote repo by running `git checkout main` and `git pull`
+1. Go to the base folder of the `data-visualizations` repository and ensure your local repo is up to date with the remote repo by running `git checkout main` and `git pull`
-2. Create a branch for you story by running `git checkout -b '[kebab-case-story-name]'`.
+2. Create a branch for your story by running `git checkout -b '[kebab-case-story-name]'`.
+Replace the values in brackets with the relevant names.
 Read more about kebab-case [here](https://www.freecodecamp.org/news/programming-naming-conventions-explained#what-is-kebab-case).
 2. In the terminal run `npm run create-visual --year=[year] --story=[kebab-case-story-name]`  This will create a folder with all the necessary files to create your visual.
     - If it is the year `2024` and your story is called `Example Visual` then run the command `npm run create-visual --year=2023 --story=example-visual` using the year `2024` and your story's name `example-visual` in kebab-case.
+    - For the error `The syntax of the command is incorrect`, use ChatGPT to edit the command for your terminal.
+For example, Git Bash requires line breaks.
+You may also have to manually set environment variables with `npm_config_year=` and `npm_config_story=`.
     - In your `./[year]/[story-name]/` folder, there will be a file called `main.js`.
 This is where you’ll write the JavaScript logic for your visual.
 3. Start creating your visual that will be housed in the `./[year]/[story-name]/` folder.
     - If you'd like to see previously created example visuals, open [example-graphs.html](./example-graphs.html) from your local repository.